 - Free Elective Courses - Students are allowed to choose any other courses in which they are interested and qualified to further broaden their knowledge and experience.
 On the other hand, students may use these electives units to further deepen the understanding of their major and /or to pursue a minor.

 - Sandwich Mode Option - Students who are interested in gaining extended work experience in the information technology or related fields prior to their graduation may apply to take a one-year leave of absence after completion of Year 3 of study for the reason of gaining work experience.
 As a general guideline, students whose cumulative GPA after completing Year 3 Semester 1 is 2.5 or above are eligible and no more than 30 percent of the group of students in the Department completing Year 3 each year will be approved for such an option.
 Students shall return to full-time study to complete the final year of their programme after the one-year leave of absence.
-Alternatively, students may choose to take the one-unit internship course as a major elective.

 For further information, please e-mail to